vercel/next.js/docs/basic-features/data-fetching.md

 #### Only runs at build time

-Because `getStaticProps` runs at build time, it does **not** receive data that's only available during request time, such as query parameters or HTTP headers as it generates static HTML.
+Because `getStaticProps` runs at build time, it does **not** receive data that’s only available during request time, such as query parameters or HTTP headers as it generates static HTML.

 #### Write server-side code directly

 Note that `getStaticProps` runs only on the server-side.
 It will never be run on the client-side.
-It won't even be included in the JS bundle for the browser.
+It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.
 You should not fetch an **API route** from `getStaticProps` — instead, you can write the server-side code directly in `getStaticProps`.

 #### Statically Generates both HTML and JSON

 When a page with `getStaticProps` is pre-rendered at build time, in addition to the page HTML file, Next.js generates a JSON file holding the result of running `getStaticProps`.

 This JSON file will be used in client-side routing through `next/link` ([documentation](/docs/api-reference/next/link.md)) or `next/router` ([documentation](/docs/api-reference/next/router.md)).
-When you navigate to a page that's pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
+When you navigate to a page that’s pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
 This means that client-side page transitions will **not** call `getStaticProps` as only the exported JSON is used.

 #### Only allowed in a page

 `getStaticProps` can only be exported from a **page**.
-You can't export it from non-page files.
+You can’t export it from non-page files.

 One of the reasons for this restriction is that React needs to have all the required data before the page is rendered.

-Also, you must use `export` — it will **not** work if you add `getStaticProps` as a property of the page component.
+Also, you must use  `export async function getStaticProps() {}` — it will **not** work if you add `getStaticProps` as a property of the page component.

 #### Runs on every request in development